Barbapapa: Television

-A few years after the book had been produced, and when more titles had been published, Fehmers expanded the project to television films in conjunction with Joop Visch of Polyscope-PolyGram, with the storyboards designed by Taylor.
+A few years after the book's initial publication, and when more titles had been published, Fehmers expanded the project to television films in conjunction with Joop Visch of Polyscope-PolyGram and Japanese animation studio Topcraft, with the storyboards designed by Taylor.
 After twelve years, Fehmers and Tison/Taylor discontinued their business relationship.
-The first cartoon film was almost five minutes long and was released on television in 1974.
-One hundred episodes of the cartoon series, spanning two seasons, were produced and aired on television.
+The first animated series, simply titled Barbapapa (バーバパパ, Baabapapa), aired on French, British and Dutch TV in 1974, and premiered in Japan three years later, in 1977.
+One hundred five minute-long episodes, spanning two seasons, were produced and aired on television.

-In 1999, a Japanese animated series called Barbapapa Around the World (Japanese: バーバパパ 世界をまわる, Hepburn: Barbapapa Sekai wo Mawaru) was aired.
-Animated by Studio Pierrot and produced by Kodansha, the series depicted the family going on a vacation through different countries.
+In 1999, another animated series called Barbapapa Around the World (バーバパパ 世界をまわる, Baabapapa Sekai wo Mawaru) was produced and aired in Japan.
+Animated by Studio Pierrot and produced by Kodansha, the series depicted the family travelling to different countries around the world.
 The series aired over 50 episodes.

-In 2019, a new animated show, called "Barbapapa: One Big Happy Family!", was produced by Normaal Animation.
-It currently airs on TF1 in France, Yle TV2 in Finland, and Nick Jr. in other countries.
-The show was written by Alice Taylor and Thomas Taylor.
+In 2019, a new animated series, called Barbapapa: One Big Happy Family!, was produced by Normaal Animation.
+It currently airs on TF1 in France and Yle TV2 in Finland.
+In other countries including Poland, the show is aired on Nick Jr. The show was written by Alice Taylor and Thomas Taylor.
 Alice is the daughter of Tison and Taylor.
 The English dub was produced by Jungle Studios in the United Kingdom and features a cast of up-and-coming child actors.